I usually don’t use a lot of math when doing electronics, but Ohms law is extremely useful!

 Let’s find the formula for current:

-Place your hand over the I. Then you’ll see the V over the R, which means divide V by R:
+Place your hand over the I. Then you’ll see the V over the R, which means dividing V by R:

 I = V / R

-A simple way of remembering things is to make a stupid association with it so that you remember it because it’s so stupid.
+A simple way of remembering things is to make a stupid association so that you remember it because it’s so stupid.

 So to help you remember Ohm’s law let me introduce the VRIIIIIIII! rule.

-Pretend that your driving a your car really fast, then suddenly you hit the brakes really hard.
+Pretend that you’re driving a car really fast, then suddenly you hit the brakes really hard.
 What sound do you hear?

 “VRIIIIIIIIIIII!”